Seirdy/seirdy.one/content/posts/website-best-practices.md

 When serving many resources at once (e.g., if a page has many images), HTTP/2 could offer a speed boost through multiplexing.
 HTTP/3 is unlikely to help textual websites much, so run a benchmark to see if it's worthwhile.

-Consider caching static assets indefinitely with a year-long duration in the "cache-control" header, possibly with an "immutable" parameter.
+Consider caching static assets indefinitely with a year-long duration in the "cache-control" header, possibly with an `immutable` parameter.
 If you have to update a static asset, cache-bust it by altering the URL.
-This approach should eliminate the need for an "etag" header on static assets.
+This approach should eliminate the need for an `etag` header on static assets.

 Using [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling) eliminates the need to connect to a certificate authority, saving users a DNS lookup and allowing them to instead re-use a connection.